-The Health Service is located in Room A362, next to the Counseling Center and is open from 8:15 am to 10:00 pm Monday through Thursday and 8:15 am to 4:30 pm Friday.
+The Health Service is located in Building A, Room 362, next to the Counseling Center and is open from 8:15 am to 10:00 pm Monday through Friday, and 9:00 am to 1:00 pm on Saturday.
 Registered nurses staff the Health Service and the following services are available without charge to students.

 - 1. Confidential health counseling

 - 2. First aid

-- Medications aspirins, throat lozenges, cough medication, Alka Seltzer, cold capsules, etc.
+- Medications aspirin, throat lozenges, cough medication, Alka-Seltzer, cold capsules, etc.

 - 4. Medical parking permits

-- 5. Health education
+- 5. Health education brochures

 - 6. Student hospitalization insurance

 - 7. Allergy injections

 - 8. Referrals for health problems

 - 9. Rest area

-- 10. Testing for:
+- 10. Confidential and free testing for:

 - a.
 Mononucleosis

 - b.
 Pregnancy

 - c.
 Tuberculosis

-- Throat cultures
+- d.
+Venereal Disease

-- 12. Venereal disease confidential and free
+- 11. Throat cultures

-- 13. Medical withdrawals
+- 12. Medical withdrawals

-- Part-time physician
+- 13. Part-time physicians

-The part-time physicians provide medical care two hours per day on selected days as posted.
-They can diagnose, treat, prescribe medications, laboratory tests and x-rays when necessary.
+The part-time physicians provide medical care one and one-half hours per day on selected days as posted.
+They can diagnose, treat, prescribe medications, laboratory tests and X-rays as needed.
 The physicians' services are partially funded by the student activity fees.

 All services are completely confidential!
-Symposiums and programs are planned throughout the school year and literature is made available to increase the student's awareness and knowledge of health problems and information.
+Symposiums and programs are planned throughout the school year and literature is made available to increase student awareness and knowledge of health problems and information.

-Call the Health Service, extension 340, if you have any questions.
+Call the Health Service at extension 340 or 268 if you have any questions.
 Use the services - they're free - confidential - and for you!